For Elasticsearch

 No need to restart all nodes, only the one you have installed the plugin into.

-No need to restart all nodes for updating the security settings
+No need to restart all nodes to update the security settings

 No need to restart all nodes when a security update is out